Sydney-Informatics-Hub/hello-nextflow/docs/session1/06_process.md

 # Adding processes

-Up until now we've been modifying a single step.
+Up until now you've been modifying a single step.
 However, pipelines generally consist of multiple steps where outputs from one step are used as inputs for the next.

-Here we're going to step things up again and add another process to the pipeline.
+Here you're going to step things up again and add another process to the pipeline.

 ## Translating text